 Biocidal substances considered to have “endocrine disrupting properties” will not be authorized.
 The ED criteria for biocidal products are published by Commission Delegated Regulation (EU) 2017/2100 and entered into force on 7 December 2017.
 The criteria are the same as the criteria for plant protection products.

-It shall be noted that chemical substances are included in this screening exercise does not mean that the substances should be considered as "endocrine disruptors" or "suspected endocrine disruptors".
-The list can be accessed here.
+It shall be noted that chemical substances are included in this screening exercise above does not mean that the substances should be considered as "endocrine disruptors" or "suspected endocrine disruptors".